• Free shipping on all orders

 pruning-the-plants-in-his-aquarium

-Algae is undesirable to many aquarium owners.
+Algae are undesirable to many aquarium owners.
 It obstructs the view and depletes valuable nutrients from your live aquarium plants.
 Although algae provide a meal to herbivorous inhabitants, too much can be overwhelming to aquarists.
 Meanwhile, it grows faster than most inhabitants can consume.

 Algae blooms if the environment is ideal in supporting its growth.
 If we start to remove the basis of what your algae are using to grow, the algae will slowly die off, yes, even that stubborn algae!
 To rid your aquarium of algae at a faster pace, we have written this article to help you remove all types of algae that grow within an aquarium.
 It is best to eliminate the desirable conditions algae uses to develop alongside a manual removal method.